-2018 U.S. Open odds and picks: Tigers Woods projection from model that predicted four golf majors
+2018 U.S. Open odds and picks: Tiger Woods projection from model that predicted four golf majors

 SportsLine simulated the 2018 U.S. Open 10,000 times and came up with surprising picks

-The PGA's second golf major of the year, the 2018 U.S. Open, starts on Thursday from Shinnecock Hills Golf Club in New York.
+The second golf major of the year, the 2018 U.S. Open, starts Thursday from Shinnecock Hills Golf Club in New York.
 Dustin Johnson, cut from this tournament last year, is the Vegas favorite at 10-1.
-Right behind him on the 2018 U.S. Open odds board are Rory McIlroy at 12-1 and Justin Thomas, Rickie Fowler, and Justin Rose, who are all listed at 14-1.
+Right behind him on the 2018 U.S. Open odds board are Rory McIlroy at 12-1 and Justin Thomas, Rickie Fowler and Justin Rose at 14-1.
 Last year's winner, Brooks Koepka, is going off at 25-1.
 Many in the golf world will have their eyes on three-time U.S. Open champion Tiger Woods, who's going off at 18-1, up from an open of 16-1.

 Before you make any bets or enter a daily fantasy golf tournament on DraftKings or FanDuel, you'll want to hear what the team at SportsLine has to say.